-We recommend that the upper 18 inches of the existing fill and/or native soils within slab areas be re-compacted to at least 95 percent of the modified proctor (ASTM D1557 Test Method).
+We are not aware of new slabs; however, we have included this information if necessary.
+We recommend that the upper 18 inches of the native soils within slab areas be re-compacted to at least 95 percent of the modified proctor (ASTM D1557 Test Method).